nadezhdaTsvetkova23/osgi-task/README.md

 ## Structure

-hello.osgi.api in the project is the service provider and describes what functionality supports the web app
+hello.osgi.api in the project is the service API and describes what functionality supports the web app

-hello.osgi.en and hello.osgi.de are service components and they implement the service provider
+hello.osgi.en and hello.osgi.de are service providers(components) and they implement the service API

-hello.osgi.servlet plays the role of a consumer and allows us through a simple user interface to use the different implemented functionalities
+hello.osgi.servlet plays the role of a consumer and allows us through a simple user interface to use the different service providers (implemented functionalities)

 ## Instructions
 1. Clone the repository on your local machine and use Eclipse for your IDE